-How to accurately model the complexities of human NASH in vitro?
+How to accurately model the complexities of human Non-alcoholic steatohepatitis (NASH) in vitro?

 A common cause of chronic liver disease worldwide is Non-Alcoholic Fatty Liver Disease (NAFLD) – a spectrum of metabolic diseases where fat builds up in the liver in the absence of excessive alcohol consumption.
 20% of people diagnosed with NAFLD develop NASH.
 Left untreated, NASH may progress into cirrhosis and/or liver cancer.